-Nestled along the United States-Mexico border in southwestern Texas and northwestern Coahuila, the Lower Pecos River Archeological region encompasses an area of about fifty square miles.
+Nestled along the United States-Mexico border in southwestern Texas and northwestern Coahuila, the Lower Pecos River Archeological region encompasses an area of about 7900 square miles.
 Though this cultural region is fairly small, more than 2,000 archeological sites have been recorded.
 These sites cover a time span from the 19th century to over 10,000 years ago.
-Over 325 pictograph sites have been documented containing some of North America’s oldest and largest pictographs.
+Over 325 pictograph sites have been documented containing some of North America’s oldest and largest pictographs (rock paintings).
 These pictographs range in size from isolated motifs just a few inches tall to huge panels stretching more than 100 feet along the back of rock shelter walls.
 For readers unfamiliar with the region, or for those who want more in-depth information about archeological and historical sites throughout Texas, be sure to visit www.texasbeyondhistory.net.

-Seminole Canyon State Park and Historic Site, located nine miles west of Comstock, TX on Highway 90, offers rock art connoisseurs one of the most complete venues in the region featuring a bookstore, campground and interpretive center.
+Seminole Canyon State Park & Historic Site, located nine miles west of Comstock, TX on Highway 90, offers rock art connoisseurs one of the most complete venues in the region featuring a bookstore, campground, and interpretive center.
 Twice daily (Wednesday through Sunday) guided tours are offered to the Fate Bell and Fate Bell Annex pictograph sites.
 Contact the park for current tour schedules and fees.
-In 2006, more than 4,500 visitors took this one hour hiking tour.
+In 2006, more than 4,500 visitors took this one-hour hiking tour.
 Additional guided tours to remote sites in the park are offered on an irregular basis for a nominal fee and require advance registration.
 Those willing to brave the eight hours of very strenuous hiking and climbing on the Presa Canyon Tour are rewarded with the rare opportunity to visit several of the park’s pictograph sites which are normally closed to the public.
 Another of the parks irregularly offered tours, known as the Upper Canyon tour, takes about two hours of moderate hiking and includes stops at two pictograph sites and several 19th century railroad sites.
-Those planning a trip to Seminole Canyon should call 432-292-4464 for more information.
+Those planning a trip to Seminole Canyon should call (432) 292-4464 for more information.

 Panther Cave is the region’s most famous pictograph site.
-The rear wall of the shelter is covered, floor-to-ceiling, with hundreds of motifs which collectively form an uninterrupted panel more than eighty feet in length.
+The rear wall of the shelter is covered floor to ceiling with hundreds of motifs which collectively form an uninterrupted panel more than 100 feet in length.
 The namesake of the site, a giant red-painted mountain lion or panther, is over ten feet long from nose to the tip of the tail.
-To reach Panther Cave boaters should launch at the Black Brush boat ramp; the boat ride is about fifty miles round trip.
-The currently there is no access to the Rio Grande from the Pecos boat ramp.
-From the boat dock at Panther Cave, visitors climb a sixty-foot steel staircase up to the rockshelter.
-A steel fence and an elevated catwalk limits where visitors can walk and helps reduce potential damage to vegetation and buried archeological remains.
+Visitors should check lake conditions prior to making a trip by calling Amistad's visitor center at (830) 775-7491.
+Low lake levels can prevent access through the mouth of the Pecos from the Pecos boat ramp (14 miles round trip.)
+The next closest boat ramp is Box Canyon (60 miles round trip.)
+From the boat dock at Panther Cave, visitors climb a sixty-foot steel staircase up to the rock shelter.
+A steel fence and an elevated catwalk limit where visitors can walk and helps reduce potential damage to vegetation and buried archeological remains.
 The steel fence, designed to maximize photographic vantage points, was completed in 1996 by the NPS.
 Unobtrusive interpretive panels provide visitors with information about the pictographs, the prehistoric cultures that once lived in the reservoir basin, and the need to protect and preserve Panther Cave as well as to the other sites in the region.